Gunman shot by police in Christchurch had previously fired at officers

 The offender had opened fire on police from behind his vehicle.
 One police car was shot four times at the front of the vehicle.

-Officers returned fire using a Bushmaster rifle and struck the gunman.
+Officers returned fire using Bushmaster rifles and Glocks, striking the gunman.
 They then provided first aid to the man, Price said.

 "We are extremely lucky no members of the public of police officers were injured in this incident."